 DON’T PANIC: Radiator Heating vs. Forced Air

 You found the dream house.
 Hardwood floors, dream kitchen, large windows and maybe even a clawfoot tub.
-But then your agent says the words that send a chill down your spine—“It has radiator heating.”
+But then your agent says the words that send a chill down your spine: it has radiator heating.
 Cue the panic.
-Or maybe you’re on the other end, walking through a sleek reno with forced air and wondering if that constant hum is normal.
+Or maybe you are on the other end, walking through a sleek reno with forced air and wondering if that constant hum is normal.
 In Toronto homes, especially older ones, heating systems vary wildly.
-But here’s the good news: you don’t need to stress.
+But here is the good news: you do not need to stress.
+Whether you are facing radiator heating, forced air, or a mysterious combo of both, this guide breaks it all down so you can make a confident, informed decision.

 What Are Radiator Heating Systems & Forced-Air Systems?